January 2022 - Capital City College

 In its article Creating a Younger and More Diverse Workforce Through Apprenticeships, RTM referred to a study by City & Guilds and the National Skills Academy for Rail (NSAR), which revealed that 28 per cent of rail employees are over 50 and 120,000 people will need to be recruited over the next decade.

 He said: “There’s been a lack of investment from employers in training young people, they prefer to go out to agencies and hire qualified and trained people, which isn’t a bad thing.
-But the only way we’re going to fix this skill shortage through this ageing workforce is to train new people into the industry.”
+But the only way we’re going to fix this skill shortage through this ageing workforce is to train new people in the industry.”

 According to the City & Guilds and NSAR research, fewer than a fifth of rail employees are women, despite nearly a quarter saying they would consider a career in the sector.
 In a related RTM article in the same edition, Network Rail’s own research revealed an increase in female employees from BAME backgrounds.